pandas-dev/pandas/doc/source/io.rst

 **Table Object**

-If you want to inspect the table object, retrieve via ``get_table``.
-You could use this progamatically to say get the number of rows in the table.
+If you want to inspect the stored object, retrieve via ``get_storer``.
+You could use this progamatically to say get the number of rows in an object.

 .. ipython:: python

-   store.get_table('df_dc').nrows
+   store.get_storer('df_dc').nrows

 Multiple Table Queries
 ~~~~~~~~~~~~~~~~~~~~~~